 August, 7 (Monday).
 Hard Times is published in one volume by Bradbury and Evans (originally published with the title Hard Times, for These Times).
 The novel is divided into three books and the 37 chapters renumbered within them.

 August, 31.
-Severe outbreak of cholera in Soho area of London that goes on to kill 616 people.
+Severe outbreak of cholera in the Soho area of London that goes on to kill 616 people.

 September, 7.
 During an outbreak of cholera in London’s Soho, local physician John Snow presents findings to officials, convincing them to remove the handle off a water pump he suspects of spreading the disease.
 It stops the spread and leads to evidence that cholera is spread by contaminated water.